fontsource/fontsource/api/README.md

 # Fontsource API

 This API uses Cloudflare Workers, KV and R2 to serve the API and CDN.
-We use a proxy provided by jsDelivr to cache all R2 requests on the edge to also reduce costs.
+We also use a custom proxy provided by jsDelivr to cache all R2 requests on the edge to also reduce costs.

+Learn more about the API at [fontsource.org](https://fontsource.org/docs/api/introduction).

+### Workers

+- [cdn](./cdn) - The CDN worker that acts as the origin for the jsDelivr proxy.
+- [download](./download) - An unbound worker that populates the R2 bucket with the latest fonts.
+- [metadata](./metadata) - The API worker that serves the KV metadata for the fonts.

 ### Development